Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_labs_azure_local.md

 By completing this task, you will gain a better understanding of how to use the Azure Portal and Windows Admin Center to manage your Azure Local environment.

-### Module 2: Create and manage Azure Arc-enabled servers running on Azure Local
+### Module 2: Create Azure Arc-enabled servers running on Azure Local

 #### Objective

+The objective of this module is to guide you through the process of creating Azure Arc-enabled servers running on Azure Local.
+You will learn how to use the Azure Portal to provision and configure virtual machines in your Azure Local environment.

 ##### Task 1: Create a virtual machine